How to Make Elderberry Syrup

 A 1-qt. mason jar with lid

 Put the elderberries and water in a pot and heat until boiling.
-Once it boils let it cook for 3 minutes.
+Once it boils let it cook for 30 minutes.
 Turn off the heat and let it steep for 15 minutes in the pot.
+To make this easy, I created a Elderberry Syrup Kit, that contains all the herbs you'll need to make this.

 Strain the liquid and pour into the mason jar.
 Let the liquid sit until completely cooled and then stir in the raw honey.
 To make it a thicker syrup, use equal parts honey to elderberry juice.
 Store in the refrigerator.